cita-cloud/cloud-cli/README.md

 result: 0x0000000000000000000000000000000000000000000000000000000000000000
 ```

-Send a tx to increase its counter.
+Send a transaction to increase its counter.

 ```bash
 $ cldi send -t 0x21a2284ba7d03ca6b57cfc671c0f1a77e21aa925 0x4f2be91f